 Recent and Ongoing Research

 My research investigates the articulation of identity in contemporary writing and performance.
 I often focus specifically on the voice, attending to how writers and their processes script voices, how vocal performance is created and delivered, and how audiences hear, listen and respond to voices.
 In articles in the journal Contemporary Theatre Review and Theatre Research International I have explored the cultural audibility of young people, the ways in which theatre has mediated the identity of women who have killed children, and the performance of testimony of violence against women in globalised contexts.
 I have also published on voice and language in the work of black British playwrights Kwame Kwei-Armah, debbie tucker green and Roy Williams.
 My monograph, Voice and New Writing, 1997-2007, uses the idea of voicescapes to understand the ways that voices articulated identity in theatre and politics during the New Labour government.

-My new research has been exploring themes such as the gendered aspects of political rhetoric and comic performance, singing and sexuality, and transgender and non-human voices.
+Recently I have been exploring themes such as the gendered aspects of vocal performance, singing and sexuality, and choral performance.

 ‘The Verbatim Formula - Caring for Care leavers in the Neo-liberal University’, in Research in Drama Education (RiDE), 24.3 (2019)

 ‘Verbatim Practice as Research with Care-experienced Young People: An “Aesthetics of Care” Through Aural Attention’, in Performing Care: New Perspectives on Socially Engaged Performance, edited by James Thompson and Amanda Stuart-Fisher (forthcoming, 2019)